browserengineering/book/book/html.md

         parent.children.append(node)
 ```

-This code looks right, but if you test it out it won't seem to help.
+This code looks right, but it doesn't quite work right.
 Why not?
 Because our parser is looking for a tag named `meta`, but
 it's finding a tag named "`meta name=...`".
 The self-closing code
 isn't triggered because the `<meta>` tag has attributes.